chilts/awssum/README.md

 # What services does 'node-awssum' talk to? #

-Currently this has 100% coverage of the following services:
+Currently AwsSum has coverage of the following services:

 <table>
   <thead>